Book cover

 }

-Problem: Our clients desire to use various algorithms for sorting the list elements.
-However, the current implementation is fixed on the Quicksort algorithm.
-Thus, considering the design principles discussed in Chapter 5, it becomes evident that MyList does not conform to the Open/Closed principle regarding the sorting algorithm.
+Problem: Our clients want to use various algorithms to sort the list elements.
+However, the current implementation uses only the Quicksort algorithm.
+Thus, considering the design principles discussed in Chapter 5, it is clear that MyList does not follow the Open/Closed principle with respect to the sorting algorithm.

-Solution: The Strategy pattern provides a solution to our challenge of enabling MyList to accommodate new sorting algorithms.
-This pattern aims to parameterize the algorithms used by a class, promoting the encapsulation of a family of algorithms and making them interchangeable.
-It is recommended when a class needs to perform a specific task, such as sorting in our example.
-Given the existence of multiple algorithms for this purpose, the intention is to avoid committing to a single one in advance, as occurred in our initial version of MyList.
+Solution: The Strategy pattern offers a solution to our challenge of enabling MyList to accommodate new sorting algorithms.
+This pattern aims to parameterize the algorithms used by a class, encapsulating a family of algorithms and making them interchangeable.
+It is particularly useful when a class needs to perform a specific task, such as sorting in this example.
+Given that multiple algorithms exist for this purpose, the goal is to avoid committing to a single one in advance, as was the case in our initial version of MyList.

-Next, we show the new MyList implementation, which uses the Strategy Pattern for configuring the sorting algorithm:
+Next, we show the new MyList implementation, which uses the Strategy Pattern to configure the sorting algorithm:

 class MyList {